Bakoroba/blockchain_ballot_dapp/README.md

 This is the dApp engine, it  allows interaction between the deployed contract and the front-end interface.
 1. deployconract.py module:
 - Compile and deploy the contract on Ganache local blockchain
-- Make the ABI and BYCODE available to the main dApp.y engine
+- Make the ABI and BYTECODE available to the main dApp.y engine
 2. dapp.py module: Main dApp engine
 - register function: Build the web form to get user registration data
 - registered function: Execute registration on the blockchain and pass the result to the front-end for display